4d/docs/website/translated_docs/de/settings/database.md

     The size of the memory cache that you enter will be reserved for the 4D database, regardless of the state of machine resources.
 This setting can be used in certain specific configurations, or when the database is designed to be used on dissimilar systems in terms of memory.
 In most cases, the adaptive cache offers better performance.

--   **Flush Cache every ... **Flush Cache every ... **Flush Cache every ...
+-   **Flush Cache every ... **Flush Cache every ... **Flush Cache every ... **Flush Cache every ...
 Seconds/Minutes**: Specifies the time period between each automatic saving of the data cache, i.e., its writing to disk.
 4D saves the data placed in the cache at regular intervals.
 You can specify any time interval between 1 second and 500 minutes.
 By default, 4D saves your data every 20 seconds.
 The application also saves your data to disk each time you change to another environment or exit the application.
 You can also call the [FLUSH CACHE](https://doc.4d.com/4dv19R/help/command/en/page297.html) command to trigger the flush at any moment.</p>

     When you anticipate heavy data entry, consider setting a short time interval between saves.
 In case of a power failure, you will only lose the data entered since the previous save (if the database is running without a log file).